By lnygaard from Billings, MT

 You may have noticed a recipe for super easy peanut butter cookies.
 The recipe calls for just 3 ingredients, egg, peanut butter, and sugar.
 Well, I tried this recipe on the recommendation of my dear friend, Beverly, and it is outstanding!
-Actually, outstanding is a quote from a friend who had just eaten one.
-Everybody who tried them said they were excellent, some said the best peanut butter cookies they had ever tasted.
-I think they are the best myself, and so easy it's crazy!

 These are cutely shaped peanut butter cookies, with a little licorice tail.